-(2) At least fifteen (15) ACPH of the total air change rate in a room must come from the HVAC through HEPA filters located in the ceiling.
+(1) At least fifteen (15) ACPH of the total air change rate in a room must come from the HVAC through HEPA filters located in the ceiling.

-(3) The total ACPH must be documented on the certification report.
+(2) The total ACPH must be documented on the certification report.

-H. Pressure differentials should be continuous positive pressure to minimize airflow for an area with lower air-quality classification to an area of higher air-quality classification.
+N. Continuous Pressure differentials should be maintained to minimize airflow for an area with lower air-quality classification to an area of higher air-quality classification.

-(1) In a cleanroom suite, a minimum differential positive pressure of 0.020-inch water column is required between ISO-classified areas of the buffer room and anteroom.
+(1) A minimum differential positive pressure of 0.020-inch water column is required between ISOclassified areas of the buffer room and anteroom for non-hazardous CSPs.